This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 • Allergies (due to the airways being constricted)

-Respiratory issues nearly always cause other symptoms, such as coughing or lethargy.
+Respiratory issues nearly always cause other symptoms, such as coughing, a runny nose, or lethargy.
 Contact a vet immediately if you notice fast breathing combined with other symptoms.

 Certain breeds are also more prone to breathing issues.
 Brachycephalic breeds, such as pugs and bulldogs, have narrowed airways that make it difficult to breathe.
 If you have a brachycephalic dog, always monitor their breathing and contact your vet if you have any concerns.